 Add all the relevant keywords under each ad group, including their variants, such as plurals and different match types.
-Using a trusted keyword tool like Semrush and the Keyword Tool within Google Ads can make the process helpful and easy.
+Using a trusted keyword tool like Semrush, Google Trends API for in-depth analysis, and the Keyword Tool within Google Ads can make the process helpful and easy.

 2. Setting up ad groups (Google Ads optimized)